rust-lang/rfcs/text/0000-trait_stable_vtable.md

 As mentioned, both the C++ Itanium ABI and COM are examples of a "stablized" virtual dispatch.
 Both specify the layout of virtual dispatch tables, and how they interact with virtual calls.
 COM-like structs have specifically been used for cross-language "virtual" dispatch, and have been used in a variety of applications, including the Java Native Interface.

+The [abi\_stable](https://crates.io/crates/abi_stable) crate provides a semi-stablized vtable for Rust-Rust ABI Compatibility.
+The compatibility of this vtable with the proposed layout is being investigated.

 Beyond prior art, some in-progress work from which this rfc is based:
 The vtable layout here is the one used in the in-progress Mod-It-All framework, which is designed to allow modules written in foreign languages to nicely interact with each other.
 See <https://github.com/ModItAll/Framework/blob/726957eda4f02cc6c9d2cb3033d438cc2c1115cf/include/Framework.h#L7..17>.
 This layout is also being used in a concurrent proposed technical specification for the in-development Laser Language <https://github.com/ComLangDevelopment>.